djalilhebal/super-scoreboard/README.md

         + :purple_square: The summoner spell buttons will assume that the spell has been used 7 seconds ago.
         + :green_square: Only uses Client features (no dependency on external Riot APIs).
         + :green_square: Tracks ult CD based on its initial cooldown + AH from dragons (Cloud) + AH from items.
-        + :red_square: "The overlay is not visible if you play in fullscreen mode."
+        + :yellow_square: "The overlay is not visible if you play in fullscreen mode."
         + :purple_square: "reload" will update the positions of the Champions in the Setter Window according to the in game scoreboard.
     * It assumes that Insp = Cosmic Insight.